-Focus Area Goals (3) Greenhouse Gas Emissions Reduce greenhouse gas emissions by 15% (metric tonnes Co2e/\$1,000 sales) Non-renewable Energy Reduce non-renewable energy use by 15% (MMBTU/\$1,000 sales) Water Conservation Reduce mill water effluent by 15% (1,000 gal/saleable ton) (Z) Recyclability 100% of products recyclable (2°) Reducing LDPE Usage Reduce LDPE use by 40% P Forest and Fiber Certification All global Graphic Packaging facilities compliant with a certification standard Social Responsibility All global folding carton manufacturing plants in compliance with Social Compliance Sedex Member Ethical Trade Audit (SMETA) (a) Waste Diversion Drive out waste in all our operations (R) Recovery Rate Increase industry recovery of paper and paperboard in the US to 70% in 2020 Safety Continue progress toward aspirational target of zero incidents, ensuring that safety remains a top priority Granhic 1 1
+Focus Area Goals (3) Greenhouse Gas Emissions Reduce greenhouse gas emissions intensity by 15% (metric tonnes Co2e/\$1,000 sales) PR Non-renewable Energy Reduce non-renewable energy intensity by 15% (MMBTU/\$1,000 sales) Water Conservation Reduce mill water effluent intensity by 15% (1,000 gal/saleable ton) (ES) Recyclability 100% of revenues from products that are recyclable (2°2) Reducing LDPE Usage Reduce LDPE use by 40% Forest and Fiber Certification All global Graphic Packaging facilities compliant with a certification standard Social Responsibility All global folding carton manufacturing plants in compliance with Social Compliance Sedex Member Ethical Trade Audit (SMETA) (a) Waste Diversion Drive out waste in all our operations Safety Reduce LTIR from 0.3 to 0.2 St. Granhic 1 1

-OVERSIGHT OF DIVERSITY AND INCLUSION EFFORTS
+OVERSIGHT OF DIVERSITY, EQUITY AND INCLUSION EFFORTS

 The Company's greatest asset is its workforce, and solving ongoing business challenges requires attracting, developing and retaining talented individuals with different skills, ideas and experiences.
-The Board is one of the driving forces behind creating a culture of diversity and inclusion.
-In 2020, the Compensation and Management Development Committee was charged by the Board to annually review the Company's processes and practices related to workforce diversity and inclusion programs and initiatives to drive equitable treatment of employees and a culture of inclusion.
+The Board is one of the driving forces behind creating a culture of diversity, equity and inclusion.
+In 2020, the Compensation and Management Development Committee was charged by the Board to annually review the Company's processes and practices related to workforce diversity, equity and inclusion programs and initiatives to drive equitable treatment of employees and a culture of inclusion.
 The Company has accelerated the development of a multi-year diversity and inclusion strategy with an emphasis on thoughtful, sustainable change and an evolution to a growth culture.
 This strategy has included establishing roles and accountability for the CEO and the executive officers and also creating a GPI Inclusion Council.
 The Company is refining hiring, promotion, performance and other human resource practices to support the Company's diversity and inclusion goals.
-We have also increased our transparency regarding critical diversity and inclusion metrics in our most recent ESG Report.
+We have also increased our transparency regarding critical diversity and inclusion metrics in our 2020 ESG Report.

 Our employees play a crucial role in achieving our vision and we look to them for their insights and feedback on how they perceive our culture and potential areas for improvement.
-To leverage this resource, in September 2020 the Company conducted its first global engagement and culture survey.
-Results of this survey were shared with our entire employee population and also with our Board, which takes a strong interest in understanding employee feedback and helping to guide strategy to meet the needs of our employee base.
-The Company is accountable to both the Board and its employees to articulate strategies to address any perceived deficiencies reflected by the survey.
+To leverage this resource, in September 2020 and September 2021, the Company conducted global engagement and culture surveys.
+Results of these surveys were shared with our entire employee population and also with our Board, which takes a strong interest in understanding employee feedback and helping to guide strategy to meet the needs of our employee base.
+The Company is accountable to both the Board and its employees to articulate strategies to address any perceived deficiencies reflected by the surveys.